 Below are a few of the books we read specifically for this activity, as well as some others in our Valentine’s home library.

-This simple activity is a perfect one to teach measurement to preschoolers.
-Through matching heart cookie cutters, preschoolers learn and reinforce sequencing and order skills, size and color differentiation, and puzzles and patterning.
+This simple activity is a perfect one to teach kids to measure in early childhood.
+Through matching heart cookie cutters, preschoolers learn and reinforce sequencing and order skills, measuring skills, size and color differentiation, and puzzles and patterning.
+And these cite little nesting cookie cutters become a measurement tool, too!

 Grab Your FREE Cookie Cutter Task Cards Here